AlhassanEbrahime/FawryTasks/01-Week/PhotoManagementSystem/README.md

 ## enhancements

 - Using Inverted index
-- Implement other features ( search by location , date,
+- Implement other features ( search by location and date)